amandafaig/workshop/worksheet2_MAC.md

 ```
 git checkout <commit code>
 ```
 Each commit has a unique alphanumeric code associated with it.
 Typing in the first few characters (four or five) is enough for github to recognize which commit you want to go to.
+While doing this exercise (in githubworkshop.git) you would type `git checkout 880f6`.

 Now you've essentially gone back in time; open up your files, poke around if you want to, make changes where you want to.